digitaltrails/vdu_controls/README.md

 #### Other concerns

+Going beyond the standard DDC features by experimenting with undocumented-features or undocumented-values has the potential to make **irreversible** changes.
+Consider the potential cost in time and money before trying anything speculative.

 The power-supplies in some older VDUs may buzz/squeel audibly when the brightness is turned way down.
-This may not be a major issue because, in normal surroundings, older VDUs are often not usable below about 85-90% brightness.
+This may not be a major issue, in normal circumstances older VDUs are often not usable below 85-90% brightness.

-Going beyond the standard DDC features by attempting to experiment with hidden or undocumented features or values has the potential to make irreversible changes.

 Getting Started
 ---------------